Responsible birders protect birds

-Birders should abide by the American Birding Association's Code of Ethics (downloads available in English and Spanish).
+Birders should abide by the American Birding Association's Code of Ethics (downloads available in English, Spanish, and French).

 Doing so prevents harm to the birds and their habitats, as well as to political relations with the non-birding public, particularly landowners.
 Please respect this code while birding.
 Abiding by the ABA Code of Ethics is part of CFO's Code of Conduct for all CFO events.

 When photographing birds, please follow the guidance of the Audubon’s Guide to Ethical Bird Photography and Videography.

 Perhaps Colorado's single greatest claim to birding fame is its tremendous concentration of grouse leks.
 Birding tours and independent adventurers come in April for the chance to see up to six species displaying at these traditional sites.
 It is not uncommon for some lek parking lots to fill up during peak viewing season.

 In order to ensure the reproductive success of the birds and thus safeguard the spectacle for future generations, it is absolutely essential that you follow these viewing protocols at all leks:

 - Arrive and park before first light -- at least an hour before official sunrise, or at least half an hour before civil twilight (see NOAA's webpage for sunrise and twilight times).

 - If arriving before other vehicles, try to leave room for them to position themselves so that they can see the grouse too.
 It is recommended that you park head-in rather than broadside to the lek.
 If the curved glass of your windshield is going to interfere with your telescope views or your photography, consider backing into the spot and opening the back hatch of your car (if it has one) before dawn.
 Note that you will not be able to move much during the display if you do this, and that it is often well below freezing on these leks at dawn!
 Dress for very cold weather.

 - Do not get out of your car.
 If you use it as a blind, the birds will ignore your presence.